loganbwu/PhD/documents/HREA Project Description.md

 - Linelist of all confirmed Victorian COVID-19 cases, including:
   - Case number, cryptographically hashed so it cannot be re-identified by anyone with access to the Department of Health's original COVID-19 database
-  - Residential address obfuscated by cryptographically 'salting' and 'hashing'; a simplified example is everyone at '1 Main Street' is assigned to 'Address A' instead and the lookup is discarded.
-LW can supply code to DH to do this so that LW does not receive the original address.
+  - Residential address, also obfuscated by hashing
   - Coordinates of SA1 (Australian Bureau of Statistics Statistical Area level 1) - these are similar to postcode but smaller.
   - Genomic cluster (hierarchical clustering)
-  - Medical information (e.g. age, calculated onset date, date notified, date symptomatic, date isolated where available)
+  - Medical information (e.g. age in 5 year bins, calculated onset date, date notified, date symptomatic, date isolated where available)

+**Note:** cryptographic hashing is a method of recoding values so the original value cannot be determined.
+A simplified version would be 'Address A' maps to 'ABC123' or CaseNumber 000001 maps to 'DEF456', in such a way that we can tell that two people at 'ABC123' lived together, but we do not know what their actual address is.
+LW can supply code to DH to do this so that LW does not receive the original address.

 - Case links
   - Source and target case numbers